 The annual pounds overage action would allow fishermen to exceed their annual pounds during the last trip of the fishing year but repay their overage in the following fishing year.
-This action is not expected to have a biolgocial impact as the overage will be addressed in the following fishing year.
+This action is not expected to have a negative biological impact as the overage would be addressed in the following fishing year.
+This type of system is regularly used in other catch share programs with success.

 The purpose of Action 14 is to provide potential economic relief for fisherman and to prevent wasting golden crab biomass.
-Alternative 1 (no action) would require fishermen to stop fishing exactly when their quota share was reached.
-However, Alternatives 2 and 3 would allow a fisherman who goes over his or her share on the last trip of the season to exceed the allowed quota share by either 10 or 20%.
-Any average would come off of that fisherman's next fishing year's share allocation.
+Alternative 1 (No Action) would require fishermen to stop fishing immediately when their annual pounds allocation was reached.
+However, Alternatives 2 and 3 would allow a fisherman who goes over his or her share on the last trip of the season to exceed the allowed pounds by either 10 or 20%.
+Any overage would come off that fisherman's next fishing year's annual pounds allocation.
 Allowing the fisherman flexibility would improve a fisherman's profit margin compared to trip costs on the last trip of the year.
 The economic downside of selecting Alternative 2 or 3 would be that any overage would reduce the following year's allocation; therefore, potential earnings from that year might be reduced, as well.